 Use color psychology to your benefit!

 Color psychology is essentially the response of human behavior to different colors.
 Big brands use color psychology in advertising and marketing to evoke emotional reactions and connections to products.
-I'm sure you've noticed that you make subconscious judgements to certain colors differently.
+I'm sure you've noticed that you make subconscious judgements about certain colors differently.
 For instance, when you see the color green you might think "green means go."
 Or you may think about healthy eating and living.
 This is exactly how color psychology works!
 It uses your preconceived feelings towards colors to make products and services standout.

 The psychology of green - Green is associated with health, growth, power and nature.
-This color is used to relax customers and stimulate harmony in your brain which leads to decisiveness.
+This color is used to relax customers and stimulate harmony in your brain, which leads to decisiveness.
 You can see why Starbucks uses the color green.
 They want their customers to relax and decompress while in their café.

 The psychology of blue - Blue is associated with tranquility, water, peace, strength and security.
 Blue is also known to offer a sense of reliability!
-This is why Honda uses blue because their brand is all about being a reliable, trusted car manufacture.
+This is why Honda uses blue because their brand is all about being a reliable, trusted car manufacturer.
 After further testing, blue can be described as the color of intelligence and communication.

 The psychology of purple - Purple is often associated with royalty, wisdom and even respect.
 Purple even stimulates problem-solving skills as well as creativity!

 You can use color psychology to manipulate the perception your customers have of your business.
-Choose colors carefully, depending on what you choose you could have a positive or negative response to your products or services.
+Choose colors carefully.
+Depending on what you choose you could have a positive or negative response to your products or services.

 The Costco technique!

 If you have a Costco membership, you might know how often they rearrange their stores.
 The idea is to keep you moving throughout every isle, maximizing the amount of product impressions - encouraging you to buy more.
 Although, you might have noticed that their high-ticket items seem to never move and they are always placed right in the same spot... the front!

 Now you may think: "Wouldn't this drive more customers away?"